Comment

 • "Neoplasms"

-The last step is to cross-check the diagnosis: To do this, you must list the symptoms that are essential for making the diagnosis.
+In the final step, the diagnosis must be cross-checked: To do this, you must list the symptoms that are essential for making the diagnosis.
 Are these present?
 If something is missing - does this force a new diagnostic hypothesis?
 Or are there reasons why the symptom may be missing in this case?
 Does one of the targeted diagnostic procedures help?

 Without a deeper understanding of the pathophysiology of the symptom, it will be difficult to make any progress.
-Such knowledge is assumed.
+Such knowledge is a prerequisite.
 The notes in section 5.1 should therefore only contain brief reminders of the essential connections.

-The diagnostic pathway structure is modeled on the CASE RECORDS OF THE MASSACHUSETTS GENERAL HOSPITAL, which are published weekly in the New England Journal of Medicine.
+The structure of the diagnostic pathways is modelled on the CASE RECORDS OF THE MASSACHUSETTS GENERAL HOSPITAL, which are published weekly in the New England Journal of Medicine.

 Attachments